 Section 16(a) of the Exchange Act requires our directors, executive officers and beneficial owners of more than 10% of our capital stock to file reports of ownership and changes of ownership with the SEC and NYSE.
-Based on our records and other information, we believe that during the year ended December 31, 2016, all applicable Section 16(a) filing requirements were met.
+Based on our records and other information, we believe that during the year ended December 31, 2017, all applicable Section 16(a) filing requirements were met, except that Messrs.
+Graziosi and Dick each had one late filing in December 2017.